Ergonomics of diathermy forceps design

 Much time during operations is taken up in applying diathermy to small bleeding vessels.
 Any improvement in design of instruments that shortens this time is worthwhile, for both patient and operator.
 Too often, the use of surgical diathermy requires the operator to pick up bleeding points, while an assistant touches his forceps with the diathermy out of rhythm with the operator.
 One improvement is to have the diathermy lead attached to a pair of artery forceps.
 Even better, the lead is attached to dissecting forceps (Figure 1).

-Fig. 1: Diathermy dissecting forceps and diathermy artery forceps.
+FIGURE 1: Diathermy dissecting forceps and diathermy

 Such instruments are available in several models, covered with insulating material except at the tips.